Make the Bear Angry Again

 - In Shattered Union, Russia invades Alaska after Washington, D.C., is destroyed by Western Terrorists and the rest of the country splits into six factions, all vying for control.
 The hard-line Russian President Vladekov claims that Alaska should always have been a part of Russia and, since it's separate from the rest of the US, it has no business being a part of that country.
 Later on, it is revealed that the Russian president masterminded the D.C. attack.
 It is also revealed that the Russian people are against the invasion and the military build-up and will rise up if Vladekov is sufficiently weakened by the re-unified US.

 - Several games in the Battlefield series set in the modern era seem to go with this approach, pitting the Russians against the US.
-Notable examples include the Bad Company games, Battlefield Play 4 Free, and Battlefield 3.
+Notable examples include the Bad Company games, Battlefield Play 4 Free, Battlefield 3, and Battlefield 4.

 - The Project Reality mod has a few examples as well, as some maps will have the Russians fighting against factions they'd normally be on friendly terms with.